 About the same time as the van rolled into our lives, Sunset Magazine reached out as they noticed our love of the outdoors, and asked if we would review their newest book The Great Outdoors Cookbook.
 I have been a Sunset Magazine reader for as long as I can remember, from shuffling through my mother’s copies to our own.
 It is always my go-to read when we are heading out of town, whether camping or city dwelling, not to mention their delicious recipes.
 It was a given that we had to check out this book.
 Now we had a fully loaded van, a great book filled with fun camp recipes, there was clearly no excuse for not hitting the high road.

 As we were not familiar with the new van, we decided to stay somewhat local and head to Bodega Bay for a weekend of camping.
 Along the way, we planned on stopping at two of our favorite spots for oysters.
-Our first stop would be Tomales Bay to pick up oysters to enjoy at camp, and the second stop would be Hog Island to enjoy their succulent BBQ oysters before continuing up north to our camp site.
-The drive through rolling green pastures, past farm animals and dairy ranches, was a welcome retreat from the busy we had had.
+Our first stop would be Tomales Bay to pick up oysters to enjoy at camp, and the second stop would be Hog Island to enjoy their succulent BBQ oysters before continuing up north to our campsite.
+The drive through rolling green pastures, past farm animals, and dairy ranches, was a welcome retreat from the busy we had had.

-Once settled into camp we popped up a bottle of rose, enjoyed the fresh oysters ands started preparing this outrageous recipe for grilled Rib Eye Steaks with Pistachio Butter and Asparagus.
+Once settled into camp we popped up a bottle of rose, enjoyed the fresh oysters and started preparing this outrageous recipe for grilled Rib Eye Steaks with Pistachio Butter and Asparagus.
 One of the misconceptions about camping is that you need to eat crappy food such as prepackaged food.
 This is completely not true, especially if you are car camping.
 With a little preparing ahead of time, you can basically cook almost anything.
 We took a two-week road trip, all camping, a few years ago.
 We planned ahead and primarily shopped the farmer’s markets along the way with an occasional stop at the grocery store.
 We ate very well.
 For this recipe, I prepared the pistachio butter ahead of time and tossed it into the cooler.
 All that was left to do was season the meat, cut the ends off of the asparagus and start grilling.
 The nutty pistachio butter is really great on smoky, slightly charred meat, as well as smeared over the asparagus.
 I hate to admit it, but we used up all of the butter as it was so good.

-The Great Outdoors Cookbook is full of great recipe ideas, and one of the things I really like about the book is that it is broken down into three sections, campfires, home fires and inspired fires.
+The Great Outdoors Cookbook is full of great recipe ideas, and one of the things I really like about the book is that it is broken down into three sections, campfires, home fires, and inspired fires.
 That being said it is a great resource for camping as well as at home grilling.
 In addition to recipes, they also share tips on “camp kitchen” basics as well as grilling basics, which I found very useful to combine with my knowledge in those areas.
 There are recipes that are easy to take in your backpack, as well as tips for foraging.
 Everything from cocktails to dessert is covered in this beautiful cookbook as well as great breakfast ideas centered around the campfire or grill.
 One chapter we are really excited to explore is dutch oven cooking.
 Doesn’t dutch oven cinnamon rolls sound outstanding?

 We have been enjoying this cookbook so much that we want one lucky reader to have a copy.
 While it is perfect for you if you enjoy the outdoors and grilling, it would also make a great gift for that special dad for Father’s Day, or even a graduate who loves the great outdoors.
 Just leave a comment below telling us about one of your most memorable meals around a campfire or backyard grill session.
 We will announce the winner on Memorial Day, which is next Monday.
 Wouldn’t these rib eye steaks be great added to your Memorial Day menu?